-The Motlow State Community College, Office of Internal Audit, conducted a quality self-assessment of the internal audit activity.
-The principal objective of the quality self-assessment was to determine the internal audit activity's conformity to The Institute of Internal Auditors' (IIA) International Standards for the Professional Practice of Internal Auditing, and the Code of Ethics.
+The Motlow State Community College, Office of Internal Audit, conducted a quality selfassessment of the internal audit activity.
+The principal objective of the quality selfassessment was to determine the internal audit activity's conformity to The Institute of Internal Auditors' (IIA) International Standards for the Professional Practice of Internal Auditing (Standards), the Definition of Internal Auditing, and the Code of Ethics.